dmprofe/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 showMessage("Ann", undefined); // Ann: no text given
 ```

-> [!t]- t: There may be several optional parameters, and must be at the end
+> [!t] t: There may be several optional parameters, and must be at the end
 >
 > - The user **cannot** omit one "in the middle" (nothing before a comma).
 > - If he omits one, he has to omit the rest.
 So put them in the